Nguyet Anh Duong

 Nguyet Anh Duong (Dương Nguyệt Ánh; born 1960 in Saigon) is an American scientist responsible for the creation of an American thermobaric weapon.

-She is noted as the "Scientist who developed the bomb that ended the war with Afghanistan" by the Vietnamese American National Gala.
+Her work in bomb and weapons has earned her the nickname "Bomb Lady" by media.
+She is noted as the "scientist who developed the bomb that ended the war with Afghanistan" by the Vietnamese American National Gala.

 Biography

-Dương Nguyệt Ánh was born in 1960 in Saigon, the capital of the Republic of Vietnam, with her family coming from North Vietnam.
-Her grandfather is famous poet and official Dương Khuê from Vân Đình Village, Vân Đình Canton, Ứng Thiên Prefecture, Ứng Hòa Rural District of Hà Đông Province (now Vân Đình Commune of the rural Hanoi).
-Besides, she has some relatives as well as official Dương Thiệu Tường (the first doctor of the Annamese imperial exam), musician Dương Thiệu Tước, scholar Dương Thiệu Tống...
+Nguyet Anh Duong was born in 1960 in Saigon, with her family coming from North Vietnam.
+Her grandfather is a famous poet and official Dương Khuê from Vân Đình Village, Ứng Hòa Rural District of Hà Đông Province (now Vân Đình Commune, Hanoi).

 During the Vietnam War, her family left their homeland on April 28, 1975, right before the Fall of Saigon.

-Becoming one of the Vietnamese boat people, they eventually arrived in the Philippines.
+Becoming one of the Vietnamese boat people, her family eventually arrived in the Philippines.
 From there, they were assigned to a refugee camp.
 Her family then contacted the Embassy of the United States, Manila and were given political asylum in the United States.
-She graduated from the University of Maryland, College Park with both a B.S. degree in chemical engineering and a B.S. degree in computer science.
+She graduated from the University of Maryland, College Park with both a Bachelor of Science (B.S.) in chemical engineering and a B.S. degree in computer science.

-In 1983 she started working as a chemical engineer at the Indian Head Naval Surface Weapons Center.
-From 1991-1999, she managed all navy basic, exploratory research and advanced development programs in high explosives.
+In 1983, Duong started working as a chemical engineer at the Indian Head Naval Surface Weapons Center.
+From 1991-1999, she managed all Navy basic, exploratory research and advanced development programs in high explosives.
 She also served as the U.S. Navy focus point for explosives and the transition of Navy explosives into weapon systems, providing consultation to government/military, industries and allied nations.
 From 1999-2002, she managed all NSWC Indian Head's technical programs in Explosives and Undersea Weapons, from concept through engineering development to production and demilitarization.